-In the past several years, psychological theories have been used to explain why some individuals engage in behaviors conducive to health, whereas others, despite knowing they have poor health fail to adopt healthier behaviors recommended by health care providers.
+Psychological theories are used to explain why some individuals engage in behaviors conducive to health, whereas others, despite knowing they have poor health fail to adopt healthier behaviors recommended by health care providers.
 A comparison across multiple health theories suggests humans have three basic psychological needs: the need to feel competent and self-efficacious; the need for autonomy where they are self-regulated rather than controlled by others expectations; and, the need to feel connected with others in meaningful social relationships.3-5 Although people need autonomy, they also need close relationships in which their thoughts, beliefs and feelings are respected.
 With respect to adopting healthier behaviors, the degree to which these three needs are met can increase or decrease the likelihood for sustained behavior change.
-This has important implications for oral health education and motivating individuals.
-If the clinician does not clearly demonstrate respect and recognize the patient as an autonomous individual, they will fail to effectively engage the patient.
+This has important implications for oral health education and motivating patients.
+If the clinician does not clearly demonstrate relatedness, recognize the patient as an autonomous individual, they will fail to effectively engage the patient.7

 All humans experience some ambivalence, or simultaneous and contradictory attitudes or feelings, about changing existing behaviors.
 Often times, individuals are unaware they have ambivalent feelings about behavior change and this can work against them.
 Clinicians can play a pivotal role by helping patients uncover and verbalize ambivalence towards change.
 In other words, initiating communication about how the individual views positive and negative aspects of improved oral health behaviors may allow them to explore factors that increase or decrease internal motivation.
 Internal motivation is needed for sustained health behavior change.
 When clinicians attempt to impose motivation (e.g., through direct persuasion or advice given from an expert source), patients often respond with a guilt-induced transient change or simply sustain the current behavior.
 People may also respond by subtly pushing back and becoming more resistant to change.
 It is only when behaviors are internally directed and valued by the patient that sustained changes are possible.
 When healthy behaviors are sustained over time, better health outcomes are possible.